hawkeye64/admin-dash/readme.md

+# Fork for Admin-Dash For Laravel 5.4

+## Changes

+!Added support for Twitter and Google login/registration

 # Admin-Dash For Laravel 5.4

 Admin-Dash is a start-up template implementing the [Admin LTE](https://almsaeedstudio.com/themes/AdminLTE/index2.html) admin panel into a Laravel 5.4 project.
 The starter application is based on the sample application built in [Laravel 5.4 For Beginners](https://leanpub.com/laravel-5-4-for-beginners) by Bill Keck.